Gerbar0420/Gerbar0420.github.io/index.md

 Hello and welcome to this blog.
-I'm currently a master student majoring NYCU Dept. Statistics.
+I'm currently a master student majoring in NYCU department of Statistics.
-I am focusing on combining the interpretability of statistical time series models with the predictive accuracy of deep learning models to estimate the parameters of model under different states.
+I am focusing on combining the interpretability of statistical time series models with the predictive accuracy of deep learning models to better estimate the parameters of model under different states.

 ## Contact me in the following way